 Alternating Current (AC) Generators

 In an AC generator, the electrical current occasionally reverses direction.
 This is due to the design of the generator, with the north and south poles of the magnet causing the current to flow in opposite directions.
-AC generators are typically used in homes, for powering small motors and electrical appliances like food mixers, juicers, and vacuum cleaners.
+AC generators are typically used in homes.
+They enable you to power small motors and electrical appliances like food mixers, juicers, and vacuum cleaners.

 Direct Current (DC) Generators